peleg555/peleg555.github.io/README.md

 My name is ✨ Peleg ✨

 - I am a Micorbiologist and Computational Biologist with experience in single & Spatial Transcriptomics
-- 🌱 I’m currently Ph.D student at [shpigel-lab](https://openscholar.huji.ac.il/nahums/home)
+- 🌱 I’m currently a Ph.D student at [shpigel-lab](https://openscholar.huji.ac.il/nahums/home)
 - 👀 I’m interested in Scientific Image Analysis and Computational Biology using R/Python/MATLAB
 - 📫 How to reach me: peleg.schneider@mail.huji.ac.il